TN Program

 • A U.S. pre-clearance/pre-flight station

-Canadians pay an admission fee of $50.
-Mexicans do not pay an admission fee; they pay visa application fees.
-Upon admission to the U.S. Form I-94 will be issued for the Mexican/Canadian TN professional.
-The Form I-94 should be annotated with the appropriate date and port-of-entry information, the classification in the TN category (TN-1 for Canadians, TN-2 for Mexicans, TD for dependents); an expiration date of up to three years from the date of admission; and a "multiple-entry" notation.
+Upon admission to the U.S., the Customs and Border office will issue Form I-94, annotated with the appropriate date and port-of-entry information, the classification in the TN category (TN-1 for Canadians, TN-2 for Mexicans, TD for dependents); an expiration date of up to three years from the date of admission; and a "multiple-entry" notation.

 Employment